1. The Fabric of Reality and its Continuum

 [8] In Principle X, Part II of the Principles of Philosophy, Descartes says: ‘nor in fact does space, or internal place, differ from the corporeal substance contained in it, except in the way in which we are accustomed to conceive them.
 For, in fact, the extension in length, breadth, and depth which constitutes the space occupied by a body, is exactly the same as that which constitutes the body…’, René Descartes, Principles of Philosophy , translated by V.R.
 Miller and R.P.
 Miller (Dordrecht: D. Reidel Publishing Company, 1982), 43.

-[10] The very existence of matter, its being actual as the emergence of a series of processes, should be considered a phenomenal event.
-Therefore, matter qua place of processes that realize themselves, concretely, is a place and an event as well.
-It is self-evident that a place, any place, is the manifestation of an event (a phenomenon, properly).
+[10] The very existence of matter—its actuality as the materialization of a series of processes—should be considered a phenomenal event.
+Matter, as the place of processes that concretely realize themselves, is therefore both a place and an event.
+It is self-evident that every place is the manifestation of an event (or phenomenon, properly speaking).

-[11] Incomprehension may regard an academic level of discussion, as if speaking about space, time, matter or place is a question concerning a few individuals, or a determined category – physicists, philosophers, architects, sociologists, geographers, artists, etc. Conversely, tragedies regard everybody since – this is my thesis – from that original operation of substitution and dissection of a complex and unitary reality into its abstract model, divided into parts and conceived of as easier to handle and ménage (reductionism), derived unexpected consequences that run over everybody: from the elaboration of abstract economic and social models to the elaboration of urban and architectural models, there are many ways in which different kind of planning strategies, severed from the logic and functioning of the real systems that compose reality – a combination of physical, chemical, biological, ecological, social, cultural and symbolic processes -, may negatively impact the daily life of people.
+[11] Misunderstandings may appear at an academic level, as if speaking about space, time, matter, or place concerned only a few specialists—physicists, philosophers, architects, sociologists, geographers, artists, and so on.
+Conversely, the tragic consequences of such misunderstandings affect everyone.
+This is my thesis: from the original act of substituting and dissecting a complex, unified reality into its abstract model—divided into parts and conceived as easier to handle (machanicism and reductionism)—arose unforeseen outcomes that affect all (e.g., climatic issues).
+From abstract economic and social models to urban and architectural schemes, many kinds of planning strategies severed from the logic and functioning of real systems—combinations of physical, chemical, biological, ecological, social, cultural, and symbolic processes—can negatively impact people’s daily lives and the environment.

-[12] The images through which I have represented the continuum are a possible way to understand the terms that described such a continuum through the different epochs (topos, chōra, apeiron kenon, spatium/space, locus/place, spacetime, field etc.); in spite of that, a picture, or image, cannot certainly render all of the different epistemological and ontological connotations that exist behind those terms.
-Moreover, any interpretation of ancient terms and concepts is an interpretation a-posteriori that offers no complete guarantee about the original meanings (and shades of meaning) in the intentions of the ancient authors and of those living at that time.
-It is properly in virtue of this fundamental ambiguity that the spatial/placial debate lasted so long and is still alive today, without any credible chance that it can come to a definite end.
+[12] The images I have used to represent the continuum are one way to visualize the terms that described it across epochs (topos, chōra, apeiron kenon, spatium/space, locus/place, spacetime, field, etc.).
+Still, no picture or image can capture the full epistemological and ontological connotations behind those terms.
+Furthermore, any interpretation of ancient concepts is necessarily a posteriori and offers no complete guarantee of the original meanings—or their nuances—in the minds of ancient authors and their contemporaries.
+Precisely because of this fundamental ambiguity, the debate about space and place has lasted so long, and it is unlikely ever to reach a definite conclusion.

-[13] This ambiguity is explicated by the term ‘bastard’, the epitome used by Plato to define the nature of the continuum.
-More appropriately, Plato says that the nature of the receptacle (this is also another translation for the Greek term hupodochē, which we also have identified with chōrathe continuum) in which everything exists, has to be apprehended by a sort of bastard reasoning.
-See: Edward S. Casey, The Fate of Place: A Philosophical History (Berkeley: University of California Press, 1997), 37.
+[13] This ambiguity is encapsulated by the term ‘bastard’, Plato’s epithet for the mixed nature of the continuum.
+More precisely, he says that the receptacle (another translation of the Greek hupodochē, often identified with chōra—the continuum in which everything exists) must be grasped through a kind of ‘bastard reasoning.’
+See Edward S. Casey, The Fate of Place: A Philosophical History (Berkeley: University of California Press, 1997), 37.

 [14] Edward S. Casey, The Fate of Place: A Philosophical History, 71.